Sydney Metro City & Southwest: Sydenham to Bankstown section

 Planning approval of the upgrade of Bankstown line between Sydenham and Bankstown was received in December 2018.
 Beginning in December 2019, the Bankstown line between and and the Illawarra railway line between and was closed during certain periods in order to allow the Bankstown line to be converted and upgraded to metro standards.

-The NSW Legislative Council announced on 22 August 2019 an inquiry into the "Sydenham - Bankstown Line conversion" examining decision making in relation to the transport project.
+The NSW Legislative Council announced, on 22 August 2019, an inquiry into the "Sydenham - Bankstown Line conversion" examining decision-making in relation to the transport project.
 The inquiry to be conducted by Portfolio Committee 6 - Transport and Customer Service and chaired by Abigail Boyd released its report on 9 April 2020, recommending that the conversion not take place with Sydney Metro instead to terminate at Sydenham.
 The NSW Government rejected most recommendations from this report.

-In December 2020, Transport for NSW announced it was considering when the Bankstown line closes for conversion to metro in 2024, the Liverpool to City service via Regents Park and Lidcombe will be reinstated and a shuttle branch service will run between Lidcombe and Bankstown.
-Regents Park will be the main interchange point between both services as the direct train between Bankstown and Liverpool will be withdrawn.
-Such changes were confirmed in late 2023 with the NSW Government ruling out earlier plans to close stations in the West of Bankstown between Bankstown and Lidcombe/Cabramatta when Sydney Metro City & Southwest opened.
+In December 2020, Transport for NSW announced it was considering the reinstatement of the Liverpool to City service via Regents Park and Lidcombe with a shuttle branch service would run between Lidcombe and Bankstown when the Bankstown line closes for conversion to metro in 2024.
+Regents Park would be the main interchange point between both services as the direct train between Bankstown and Liverpool would be withdrawn.
+These changes were confirmed in late 2023 with the NSW Government ruling out earlier plans to close stations in the West of Bankstown between Bankstown and Lidcombe/Cabramatta when Sydney Metro City & Southwest opened.

 In April 2023, it was confirmed by the government that the conversion of the Bankstown line was delayed by at least twelve months and was expected to open in 2025, after the main CBD tunnel commences operations.

-In response to the recommendation of the Sydney Metro Review, in August 2023 the state government announced the continuation of the Sydney Metro Southwest project, with the conversion of the line between Sydenham and Bankstown requiring a 12-month temporary closure from September 2024 onwards.
+In response to the recommendations of the Sydney Metro Review, in August 2023, the state government announced the continuation of the Sydney Metro Southwest project with the conversion of the line between Sydenham and Bankstown requiring a 12-month temporary closure from September 2024 onwards.

 In September 2024, the Rail, Tram and Bus Union (RTBU) threatened to go on strike due to what they saw as unreasonable working conditions on Metro services relating to measures such as putting a qualified Sydney Trains driver on every Metro train, and reducing fares to 50 cents as has happened in Queensland.

-In March 2025, the Minister for Transport, John Graham announced that due to delays caused by industrial action the project would not open until 2026.
+In March 2025, the Minister for Transport, John Graham, announced that, due to delays caused by industrial action, the project would not open until 2026.

-On 3 April, the Southwest section of the M1 metro line received its first test train.
+On 3 April 2025, the Southwest section of the M1 metro line received its first test train.